wwakabobik/console_games/README.md

 # Console games

-All games were developed in period in 2001-2005.
+All games were developed in period in 2001-2005 using C++ (roginally for Windows)

 ## XIO
 'Howitzers' game prototype